johntvale/simple-sum-calculator-angular/README.md

 # Simple Sum Calculator

-This project is a simple sum calculator that I developed to practice my development skills in Angular 19.
+This project is a simple sum calculator developed in Angular 19.
+You can type 2 numbers and see the result below.

 ![screenshot](public/screenshot.png)